asbjornenge/container-orchestration-modules/README.md

-# Docker Orchestration Modules
+# Container Orchestration Modules

-> Applying the [UNIX philosophy](http://en.wikipedia.org/wiki/Unix_philosophy) to [docker](https://www.docker.com/) orchestration.
+> Applying the [UNIX philosophy](http://en.wikipedia.org/wiki/Unix_philosophy) to container orchestration.

-This repository is an attempt at identifying & describing the different parts of doing docker orchestration, and supplying information about single purpose tools, libraries and techniques to solve each part.
+This repository is an attempt at identifying & describing the different parts of doing container orchestration, and supplying information about single purpose tools, libraries and techniques to solve each part.

 **DISCLARIMER** You will find an abundance of [nodejs](http://nodejs.org/) related tools.